raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-Try out your project by clicking on the design area to.
+Try out your project by clicking on the design area.

 Your equivalent of the Ingredients sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu.
 This happens quickly so you don't see it move!